-- If a challenge was sent in writing, but did not have a return address, a response would not be possible as we do not have any address details prior to the Notice to Owner stage when we apply to the DVLA for the registered keepers details.
+- If a challenge was sent in writing, but did not have a return address, a response would not be possible as we do not have any address details before the Notice to Owner stage when we apply to the DVLA for the registered keepers details.

-- If the response has been sent to the email address you supplied, it may have gone into your junk/spam folder, or an incorrect email address may have been supplied.
+- If the response has been sent to the email address you supplied, it may have gone into your junk or spam folder, or an incorrect email address may have been supplied.

 - Occasionally items can get lost in the post, but these can be re-issued on request.

-- Similarly, a challenge via the post will occasionally be lost in post, or a challenge sent to an incorrect email address will not be received.
+- Similarly, a challenge through the post will occasionally be lost or a challenge sent to an incorrect email address will not be received.

 What is a web code and why do I need it to make a representation?